-Targeted Attacks: Do You Need to Worry?
+Targeted Attack: Do You Really Need to Worry about?

-Almost anyone who uses a computer or the internet is aware of threats such as viruses, phishing scams and malware.
+Almost anyone who uses a computer or the internet is aware of threats such as viruses, phishing scams, and malware.
 However, there is another type of threat that is quickly becoming one of the most dangerous; that threat is known as a targeted attack.

 What is a Targeted Attack?